 The Statement of Net Position and the Governmental Funds Balance Sheet provide information on the Library's assets/deferred outflows of resources and liabilities/deferred inflows of resources.
-The difference between these two represents governmental fund balances for the current financial resources reporting and net position for the government-wide reporting. position fund balances net occur Increases in and when revenues expenditures/expenses.
+The difference between these two represents governmental fund balances for the current financial resources reporting and net position for the government-wide reporting.
+Increases in fund balances and net position occur when revenues exceed expenditures/expenses.
 Information is presented for the government as a whole in the Statement of Net Position, and for each major fund in the fund financial statements, and shows any restrictions on the fund or net position.